Interview with Théodore Trefon

 Abstract

-During the conversation with Théodore Trefon in his office at Tervuren, I asked personal and professional questions about his life, studies, research and personal opinion about the past, present and future of the Democratic Republic of Congo.
-Théodore originally comes from the USA, and partly thanks to his mentor, partly to his research topic, he settled down in Belgium.
-He examines the former Belgian colony from a political economical point of view, also with historical aspects.
-As he works with very contemporary issues, he travels frequently to the Congo.
-He has also been to the dangerous eastern part of the Congo, during his field trips.
-Researcher, lecturer, author of several essays and books, he has vast information about the Congo.
-Currently, he works as researcher at the Royal Museum for Central Africa in Tervuren, close to Brussels.
+During a conversation with Théodore Trefon in his office in Tervuren, I asked personal and professional questions about his life, studies, research, and his personal views on the past, present, and future of the Democratic Republic of the Congo.
+Théodore originally came from the USA and settled in Belgium partly due to his mentor and partly because of his research topics.
+He examines the former Belgian colony from a political-economic perspective, including its historical aspects.
+As he works with extremely contemporary issues, he often travels to Congo, including its dangerous eastern regions, for his field research.
+He is a researcher, educator, and author of numerous essays and books, with extensive knowledge about Congo.
+He is a researcher at the Royal Museum for Central Africa in Tervuren, near Brussels.

 Author Biography